Texas Tech University

 d.
 Academic Suspension

 A probationary student who has a current and a cumulative GPA below 2.0 at the end of fall, spring, or summer semester will be on Academic Suspension.
-A student on academic suspension is not permitted to take classes for the period of one full term (fall, spring, or summer) and is ineligible to participate in any extracurricular activities once the suspension is posted.
+Students on Academic Suspension will receive official notification(s) from their associate academic dean about their academic standing, additional resources, and instructions for next steps.
+A student on Academic Suspension is not permitted to take classes for the period of one full term (fall, spring, or summer) and is ineligible to participate in any extracurricular activities once the suspension is posted.

 A suspended student must apply for readmission (see section 2).
 If readmitted, a student may not enroll for more than 16 hours without prior approval of the academic dean.
+Students returning from suspension are required to schedule an appointment with the appropriate academic or success advisor to arrange academic recovery and grade replacement plans.
 Students should seek to take two courses that were not satisfactorily completed for the purpose of grade replacement, which can have a significant positive impact on GPA.
-Midterm grades for students returning from Academic Suspension will be required.
-In addition, the student must continue to seek regularly scheduled advice and counsel from an academic advisor or the dean.
-Students returning from Academic Suspension must complete a College Academic Strategy Course, or an Academic Recovery Plan, or enroll in a Programs for Academic Development and Retention (PADR) course and pay a nonrefundable course fee.
+Approved academic recovery plans may require students to complete academic coaching, tutoring, and/or enroll in a Programs for Academic Development and Retention (PADR) course and pay a nonrefundable course fee.
+Midterm grades for students placed on Academic Suspension will be required in the next enrolled term.
+In addition, the student must continue to seek regularly scheduled advice and counsel from an academic advisor or the academic dean.
 Athletic academic services should be consulted on recovery plans for student-athletes.
 The student will be eligible for all extracurricular activities as governed by the rules of the specific activity subject to the conditions established by the academic dean or committee granting permission to attend classes.

 If the student's term and cumulative institutional TTU GPA is above 2.0 at the end of the next attended term, the academic standing for that term would be Good Standing.
 If the student's term GPA is above 2.0, but cumulative institutional GPA remains below 2.0 at the end of the following attended term, the academic standing for that term would be Academic Probation.
 If the student's term TTU GPA and cumulative institutional GPA is below 2.0 at the end of the following attended term, the student will be placed on Academic Dismissal and all future registration canceled.